Set up AI agents for customer support in less than 10 minutes

 Help desk ticketing software is a tool to manage the support requests of the customers.

-It turns each request into a ticket that tracks details like issue, status, and owner.
+It turns each request into a support ticket that tracks details like issue, status, and owner.
 Tickets are organized, prioritized and assigned to the respective agents accordingly.
-It helps in resolving issues faster, and ensures no request is missed.
-Overall customer satisfaction and support efficiency is improved.

 Your team's central hub becomes the help desk software that keeps all tasks organized in one place for better productivity.
-Businesses can scale their customer service processes without compromising quality or personal attention.
-This piece will explore eight key requirements you should consider to choose the right help desk software for your business

 1. User-Friendly Interface